-Total losses for capital transactions for the year ended September 30, 2023, totaled \$105,076 due to the loss recognized for the May 25, 2023 debt exchange with the CSR&DF.
+Total losses for capital transactions for the year ended September 30, 2024 were zero.
+For the year ended September 30, 2023, total losses for capital transactions totaled \$105,076 due to the loss recognized for the May 25, 2023 debt exchange with the CSR&DF described below.

-On May 25, 2023, the Bank issued a debt obligation of \$1,875,129 under Section 9(a) of the Federal Financing Bank Act of 1973 to the CSR&DF in exchange for certain special-issue Treasury debt obligations (Specified Treasury Specials) issued by the Treasury and held by the CSR&DF.
-The Bank's 9(a) Obligations matched the coupon rates, the payment dates, the maturity dates and the redemption terms of the Specified Treasury Specials that the Bank received from the CSR&DF.
+On May 25, 2023, the Bank issued debt obligations of \$1,875,129 under Section 9(a) of the Federal Financing Bank Act of 1973 to the CSR&DF in exchange for certain special-issue Treasury debt obligations (Specified Treasury Specials) issued by the Treasury and held by the CSR&DF.
+The Bank's 9(a) Obligations matched the coupon rates, the payment dates, the maturity dates, and the redemption terms of the Specified Treasury Specials that the Bank received from the CSR&DF.

-In this transaction, the Bank exchanged the Specified Treasury Specials received from the CSR&DF of \$1,875,129 to extinguish borrowings from the Treasury of \$917,437; related capitalized interest of \$842,949 and related accrued interest payable of \$9,667 for certain debt obligations issued by the Bank under Section 9(b) of the Federal Financing Bank Act of 1973 (such obligations of the Bank being the Bank's 9(b) Obligations) and held by the Treasury.
+In this transaction, the Bank exchanged the Specified Treasury Specials received from the CSR&DF in the amount of \$1,875,129 to extinguish borrowings from the Treasury of \$917,437, related capitalized interest of \$842,949, and related accrued interest payable of \$9,667 for certain debt obligations issued by the Bank under Section 9(b) of the Federal Financing Bank Act of 1973 and held by the Treasury.
 Additionally, the Bank received \$20,176 in related interest which was paid to the CSR&DF on June 30, 2023.